Kreyu/data-table-bundle/docs/src/reference/types/column/options/column.md

 ]);
 ```

-The `ColumnValueView` will contain the resolved callable.
+The `ColumnValueView` will contain the resolved closure.

 ### `property_path`

 - **type**: `null`, `false` or `string`
 - **default**: `{{ defaults.property_path }}`

 Sets the property path used by the [PropertyAccessor](https://symfony.com/doc/current/components/property_access.html) to retrieve column value of each row.
 Setting the option to `false` disables property accessor.

 ```php